jcoreNL/spring-4.3-exam-notes/README.md

 The root application context can still be loaded through the `ContextLoaderListener` which is shared across servlets.

 ### What is the `@Controller` annotation used for?
 How can you create a controller without an annotation?
+It indicates that an annotated class is a "Controller" (e.g. a web controller).
+The `@Controller` annotation itself is annotated with `@Component`, meaning that every controller is a component (allowing for implementation classes to be autodetected through classpath scanning).

+Spring 4.0 introduced `@RestController`, a specialized version of the controller which is a convenience annotation that does nothing more than add the `@Controller` and `@ResponseBody` annotations.
+By annotating the controller class with @RestController annotation, you no longer need to add `@ResponseBody` to all the request mapping methods.
+The `@ResponseBody` annotation is active by default.

+To create a controller without the `@Controller` annotation (and thus without component-scanning); define it as a bean, let it implement the `Controller` interface and override the `handleRequest()` method.

 ### What is the ContextLoaderListener and what does it do?